vigostech/studentmanagementsystem/README.md

     Password: HighlyConfidentialPassword

-All Set! π©
+All Set! 🤩

-Now you can run the server to see your application up & running π
+Now you can run the server to see your application up & running 🚀

 `$ python manage.py runserver`

-To exit the environment β
+To exit the environment ❎

 `$ deactivate`